flowersteam/flowersteam.github.io/_posts/2021-10-29-ecological_niche.md

 ## The role of embodiment

-*ME: Does this imply that an intelligent agent actually requires a body?
+***ME: Does this imply that an intelligent agent actually requires a body?
 For example, can there be intelligence in a chatbot?
 A chatbot doesn't really have a body, it has actions and perception and so on.
 But where are the limits and what kind of properties must an agent have to develop intelligent behavior?
-What's the minimum?*
+What's the minimum?***

-Again, I think we need to put in perspective the question of whether something is needed for intelligence.
+*PYO*: Again, I think we need to put in perspective the question of whether something is needed for intelligence.
 I think it needs to be reframed in the context of the families of problems that a particular intelligence is supposed to solve in a particular family of environments.
 For example, human-like intelligence happens in the physical world and it's about controlling physical bodies in a physical environment with social beings in addition to physical objects.